 You can drive to the famous Sherwood Forest (you need to drive for about 50 minutes, as the forest is located between Sheffield and Nottingham).

 — Liza Skirpka, Tripsget

 Want to spend the night in Nottingham?
-Check out this delightful modern apartment with parking included.
+Check out this quaint cottage in a peaceful setting.

 Lincoln is a fabulous city to visit in the UK and a great stop to make on the drive from London to Edinburgh.
 It is brimming with history and great things to do.
 Lincoln is in the heart of Lincolnshire in the northeast of England.